 Hurricane Preparedness and Response Checklist - Hurricane season begins June 1st.
 This is a suggested checklist prepared by Florida DEP and Florida Department of Agriculture and Consumer Services for retail petroleum facilities to aid in the preparation of your facility before, during, and after tropical storms and hurricanes.

-Guidance for Motor Fuel Suppliers
+Important Guidance for Motor Fuel Distributors

 Regulated storage tank systems, such as those containing motor fuel, are required to be registered with DEP.
 The department routinely discovers such systems, especially aboveground systems, that are in-service and not registered.
-The department is undertaking an outreach initiative to provide basic information to motor fuel suppliers to ensure all regulated systems are properly registered.
+The department is undertaking an outreach initiative to provide basic information to fuel distributors to ensure all regulated systems are properly registered.
 For more information, please view the guidance with contact information specific to your district.

 This link will take you to the Department of Business and Professional Regulation.
 Under License Information, the License Category is "Construction Industry," and the License Type is "Certified Pollutant Storage Contractor."